Trevor Kent

-Trevor Kent (24 April 1940 – 4 November 1989) was an Australian theatre and television actor who achieved a level of public recognition in the 1980s.
+Trevor Kent (24 April 1940 – 4 November 1989) was an Australian actor, director, playwright, and singer.

-Biography
+Early life and education

+Trevor Kent was born on 24 April 1940.

 Kent initially worked as a primary-school teacher, teaching for three years in Nambour and Buderim in Queensland while acting in amateur theatre groups.

-Kent moved to Sydney to train as an actor with the Independent Drama School in the early 1960s, supporting himself during this time with teaching.
+He moved to Sydney to train as an actor with the Independent Drama School in the early 1960s, supporting himself during this time with teaching.

+Career

+After training, he worked as an actor, director, playwright, and singer.

 In Sydney, he understudied the role of Rolfe in the Tivoli Theatre's production of The Sound of Music, and acted in Becket and Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad with the Independent.

-After two years in Sydney he emigrated to the UK and spent ten years there.
-In the UK Kent worked with Director Bil Keating and later with the Royal Shakespeare Company.
+After two years in Sydney, he emigrated to the UK and spent ten years there.
+In the UK, Kent worked with director Bil Keating and later with the Royal Shakespeare Company.

 On returning to Sydney in 1974, Kent played Frank'N'Furter in a stage production of The Rocky Horror Show.

 Several appearances on Australian television followed, including roles in Rush, The Sullivans, Cop Shop and Carson's Law.
-He moved to Melbourne in 1984 and in 1984–1985 appeared in television soap opera Prisoner as the villainous Frank Burke for several months.
+He moved to Melbourne in 1984, and in 1984–1985, appeared in television soap opera Prisoner as the villainous Frank Burke for several months.